yugabyte/yugabyte-db/docs/content/v1.0/api/postgresql/_index.md

 [`DROP TABLE`](../ddl_drop_table) | Delete a table from a database |

 ## DML Statements
 Data manipulation language (DML) statements read from and write to the existing database objects.
-Currently, Yugabyte DB implicitly commits any updates by DML statements.
+Currently, YugabyteDB implicitly commits any updates by DML statements.

 Statement | Description |
 ----------|-------------|